 Registered Psychologist , HR Consultant , Presenter

-Sue is the founder and Director of Life Unlimited Psychology.
-She is a registered psychologist with the Psychology Board of Australia and has been in clinical practice for over 14 years.
 Sue is an extremely experienced workshop facilitator with over 20 years facilitation experience in Government, private and community organisations.
 She is a highly sought after speaker for conferences, workplace summits, workplace training, management and leadership forums, and human resource events.
 She has presented at events such as the G20 Summit and has run countless workshops and seminars for public, private sector and community organisations.
 Sue has a natural way of making complex concepts practical, accessible and entertaining.
 Sue has a particular interest in assisting individuals and organisations to attain optimal health and to improve their ability to perform under pressure.

 As well as her interests in people and psychology, Sue is a former elite athlete who has competed nationally and internationally in weightlifting and athletics (discus and javelin), gaining several titles and records that still have not been broken!
 She was also a member of the Australian National Women’s soccer team – the Matildas – and played as a Goal Keeper.
 Sue’s experiences in elite level sport have given her key insights into how to continually perform under peak pressure, and an understanding and appreciation of how to maintain peak physical and mental health whilst balancing an elite sporting career with family and work commitments.
 Though Sue has now retired from competitive sport, she exercises daily as a way to stay fit both physically and psychologically, and as a means to achieve balance between her professional work and her personal life.